 If an application is not approved, the event organiser, promoter or hirer will be advised of the reasons.

 Fees and charges for events are calculated on the type of event, area used, event risk profile and any commercial aspect of the event.
 Fees and charges for events cannot be waived for any organisation as the Trust has obligations to the broader community.

-The fees and charges are available on the Trust’s website and are generally based on the following:
+The fees and charges are generally based on the following:

 The Trust is not liable for cancellations due to natural disasters such as extreme weather, flooding or fire.
 It is advised that the event organiser, promoter or hirer insure against this possibility.